 (This is who we used – CL was great!
 He’s affordable, responsive, diligent and he took care of booking our quarantine stay, too.)

-(I’ve heard good things about CTI from friends in KL who have used them to import their pets.)
+(I’ve not used CTI myself, but I heard good things about CTI from friends in KL who hired them to import their pets.)

 5. Get a “veterinary certification” within 7 days of your pet’s flight, and a 15-digit microchip for each pet.

 Malaysia requires that your veterinarian create an official health certificate with the name, age, description and microchip number of your pet.
 This must be issued within 7 days of your pet’s flight.
 Also, be sure that your pet’s chip is a 15-digit international microchip or your pet will be denied entry to the country.